benjamin-patch/allantonestudios.com/README.md

-# allantonestudios.com
+# AllanTone Studios
-Public website for Allan Tone Studios.
+Public website for AllanTone Studios.
 Built with RapidWeaver 8.